 Please email - Samaira.firstname.lastname@example.org.

-Please include your name, telephone contact number, which hospital you are interested in volunteers at and confirmation that you are aged over 16.
+Please include your name, telephone contact number, which hospital you are interested in volunteering at and confirmation that you are aged over 16.
 We will book you on to an information session and respond with a date and time.

 If you prefer you can write to: Information Session Registration, The Volunteers Office, Frimley Health NHS Foundation Trust, Wexham Park Hospital, Slough, SL2 4HL.
 Please include the same details as in email contacts above.